chengzeyi/fzf-preview.vim/README.md

 you have `let g:fzf_command_prefix = 'FZF'` in your `.vimrc`.

-**NOTE** To enable correct preview with `FZFTags`, you may need to add `--excmd=number` or `--excmd=mixed` to your ctags' command-line arguments to help locate the line position of the tag.
+**NOTE** To enable correct preview with `FZFTags`, you may need to add `--excmd=number` to your ctags' command-line arguments to help locate the line position of the tag.

 ## Commands